web3smartskiper/airdrop-claim/README.md

 # airdrop-claim
-where you can claim your airdrop
+A dapp to claim your skiper claim your airdrop